-Michael Litwack is assistant professor of English and Film Studies at the University of Alberta.
+Michael Litwack is assistant professor of English and Film Studies at the University of Alberta, where he also teaches in the Media Studies BA program.
 He received a Ph.D. in Modern Culture and Media from Brown University in 2017.
 His research focuses on the theoretical and historical encounters among race, media, technology, and modernity.

-media theory, critical race and ethnic studies, Black studies, screen cultures, genealogies of media and mediation, transnational U.S. American studies, history of critical and cultural theory, post/humanisms
+media theory, critical race and ethnic studies, Black studies, screen cultures, genealogies of media and communication, U.S. American studies, gender and sexuality, history of critical and cultural theory, post/humanisms

 Recent and upcoming courses include: